 To do this, you’ll need to expand either Profile Rules or Global Rules select the rule by clicking on View/Edit and then click on Remove, or click the toggle next to the rule to turn it off.
 Green means the rules is enabled, red means that the rule is disabled.

 After deleting any rules that may seem to be blocking what you’re doing, retry the process.
 If it still does not work continue to the next step.

 Next, you can try adding a Firewall Rule that will allow the process.
 On the same screen as the previous step, click Add.
 This will bring up the Add Rule Wizard.

-You will need to create two rules for the process that is being blocked; one for incoming connections, and one for outgoing connections.
 Refer to the how-to guide ‘How do I set a firewall rule?’ for detailed instructions on how to create these.

 Once the rules have been created, try the blocked process again.